duyenpham95/node-express-project/README.md

 #### Tech note:

 * Joi for validation
-* nodemon for run application without manually restarting while development
+* Nodemon to watch for changes in files and automatically restart the node process
 * Using ES6 destructure object for cleaner code